-Also visit us at www.BikeOrlando.net for more details on biking in Central Florida.
+Visit us at www.BikeOrlando.net for more details and additional biking trails and paths in Central Florida.

 Cady Way Trail - This urban trail from Orlando's Fashion Square Mall to Winter Park's Ward Park offers shelters, rest stops with benches, and water fountains along the trail.
 Portions parallel the former Orlando Naval Training Base, now the planned community of Baldwin Park.
 Bridge over busy route 436 now links to Cross Seminole Trail.
 See full description here.